jhallen/exorsim/README.md

 <h3>Here is an example session.
 This is one way to write an assembly language "Hello, World!" program:</h3>

 <p>0.
 Boot MDOS</p>

+Right now the exbug.bin (or swtbug.bin for SWTPC) files must be in the current directory.

 <pre style="font-family: Andale Mono, Lucida Console, Monaco, fixed,
 monospace; color: #000000; background-color: #eee;font-size: 12px;border: